-We deliver across the Country [R100] Anywhere in the Country.
-All orders are now delivered within 2-3 working Days.
+We deliver anywhere in the Country [R120].
+All orders are delivered within 2-3 working Days.

 African Face Mask Collection

 African Face mask by Tribe Afrique.
 Available in different designs.